natecostello/van_two_point_oh/electrical/battery/Battery_box_design.md

 For the system to work as analyzed, the effective spring rate of the plate (deforming) must be >> than the spring rate of the springs.
 How much isn't obvious.
 Twice might be enough in which case 1/8 steel might be sufficient.
 3/16 steel would certainly be sufficient (its almost an order of magnitude).

+For concept C, ATD Metal gave the following rough quote:

+>Here are the prices:
+>- steel, horizontal bars only $120 each
+>- aluminum, horizontal bars only $135 each
+>- add vertical bars to either-additional $100
+>- add holes $60

+He also noted that aluminum welds have larger fillets (like 1/4) that shouldn't be ground down.
+This favors the steel option.

 ### Design for Cell Testing and Top Balance